 An Appeal Application must be filed with the Board of Revision of Taxes, The Curtis Center, 601 Walnut Street, Suite 325 East, Philadelphia, PA 19106.

-An Appeal Application may be filed by mail.
-It may also be filed in person Monday through Friday between the hours of 8:30 A.M. and 4:30 P.M., prevailing time.
-TIP: Keep a signed and dated copy for your records.
+The forms may be filed in person Monday through Friday between the hours of 8:30 A.M. and 4:30 P.M.
+TIP: Have the receptionist date stamp an extra copy of the first page for you to retain as proof of filing.